 Public-Facing, Digital Scholarship

 I explore a variety of ways to share my work outside of books and journals.
 Voices from the Valley: Environmental Justice in California’s San Joaquin Valley uses oral history excerpts, photography, and teaching suggestions to paint a vivid picture of environmental injustices as well as the environmental justice activists who tackle them.
 In Her Own Words: Teresa De Anda, Pesticides Activists (1959-2014) shares an edited oral history of Teresa De Anda’s life and the battles she fought against pesticide drift in her home-town of Earlimart and across California.
 An article in Critical Sustainabilities: Analyzing Competing Discourses of Urban Development in Northern California, analyzes the politics of categorizing as renewable the energy created from waste incinerators through a case in Gonzales, CA. An article in Tales of Hope and Caution in Environmental Justice presents the impact of the United Farm Workers of America on contemporary environmental justice activism in California’s agricultural San Joaquin Valley.
+Oral history interviews with residents of Southwest Washington DC describe how the area has changed over time (the rest of the interviews in this collection are in the Smithsonian Anacostia Community Museum archives).
 A current project will result in a searchable online collection of the privately held archival materials from the 1990s-era Save Ward Valley campaign in the Mojave Desert led by the Fort Mojave, Chemehuevi, Quechan, Cocopah, and the Colorado River Indian Tribes (known as CRIT) along with a diverse array of other environmentalists .